hashkrish/se2001-notes/question_papers/22t3/endterm/set_2.md

 (a) The lines that are distinct

-(b) The lines that are repeated exactly twice
+(b) The lines that are repeated exactly thrice

-(c) The lines that are repeated twice or more
+(c) The lines that are repeated thrice or more

-(d) The lines that are repeated more than twice
+(d) The lines that are repeated more than thrice

 ### Answer